-Will NY Courts Enforce Noncompetes in the Midst of COVID-19?
+Will NY Courts Enforce a Noncompete in the Middle of COVID?

 As many companies have been forced to make terribly uncomfortable decisions for their economic survival, such as whether to impose across-the-board pay cuts, rotating furloughs, or outright layoffs secondary to a dramatic loss of income resulting from the Coronavirus pandemic, it comes as no surprise that one question that has been asked with increasing frequency - and urgency - is whether the recently terminated employees' restrictive covenants will still be deemed enforceable by the courts.